chemalot/chemalot/README.md

  Compiling
 ------------------
+Note: there is no need to compile the chemalot package as it already include a compiled jar file.
+This description is for developers wjo whish to make changes to the code.

 In order to compile this package you must have the **oechem Java toolkit** installed as described under "Installation on LINUX".
 In addition you must have [ant](http://ant.apache.org/)